ytgov/feedback-as-a-service-form/README.md

 ## INSTALLATION

-1.Download the module from GitLab.
+1. Download the module from GitLab.
 2. Extract the module files into your Drupal modules directory (/modules/custom).
 3. Enable the module through the Drupal administration interface or by using Drush:    ``` drush pm-enable biz_feedback_form